How to apply for student loan forgiveness under Biden's new plan

 Your expected income, student status, school-related expenses and more are taken into account.
 Additionally, your school has to be enrolled in the program.
 Make sure to contact your school's financial aid office if you'd like more details.

-This type of financial aid, which doesn't usually need to be paid back, is reserved for undergraduate students "who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree," according to Federal Student Aid (FSA).
+This type of financial aid, which doesn't usually need to be paid back, is reserved for undergraduate students "who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree," according to Federal Student Aid.

-The maximum Pell Grant award for the 2022-23 school year was just under $7,000, FSA states on its website.
+The maximum Pell Grant award for the 2022-23 school year was just under $7,000, Federal Student Aid states on its website.

 "Since 1980, the total cost of both four-year public and four-year private college has nearly tripled, even after accounting for inflation.
 Federal support has not kept up: Pell Grants once covered nearly 80 percent of the cost of a four-year public college degree for students from working families, but now only cover a third.
 That has left many students from low- and middle-income families with no choice but to borrow if they want to get a degree," the White House said as they announced their decision on student loan forgiveness, noting that Department of Education data shows undergraduate student on average leave school with nearly $25,000 in debt.

-For those interested in receiving student loan forgiveness, you may want to review the following programs that are already made available by the government.
+For those interested in student loan forgiveness, you may want to review the other programs available.

+- Teacher Loan Forgiveness: Check the American Federation of Teachers' website to get a list of loan forgiveness and other financial assistance opportunities.
+Generally, you need to be a full-time teacher who has worked five complete and consecutive years in certain low-income schools.
+You may also receive extra credits with this limited-time waiver available until the end of October.

+- Public Service Loan Forgiveness (PSLF): You can qualify for a PSLF loan if you're a full-time employee of a federal, state, local or tribal government or a non-profit organization that has Direct Loans, repay using a certain income-driven repayment plan and you've made 120 qualifying payments.

+- Military Service: There are forgiveness opportunities for active military members and veterans.
+Military.com lists the different financial aid opportunities and assistance available.

+- Volunteer Work: Volunteer organizations such as AmeriCorps and the Peace Corps may have forgiveness offerings.

-Federal Student Aid lists the specific criteria and details you need to know to apply to each.
+Federal Student Aid lists more specific criteria and details you need to know to apply to each.

 for more features.